bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 **Tim Ruffing**: 00:44:22

-Yeah, I think this is really an interesting distinction that we should emphasize because like coming from this traditional Bitcoin `multi-sig` view, it's really not a difference if you have an `N of N` setup or a `T of N` setup.
+Yeah, I think this is really an interesting distinction that we should emphasize because like coming from this traditional Bitcoin multisig view, it's really not a difference if you have an N-of-N setup or a T-of-N setup.
 It's just some parameter that you literally, like you specify the T in the script, right?
 And it could just say it's N.
-And this is really no, like the scheme, it's really just the same thing for `T of N` or `N of N`.
+And this is really no, like the scheme, it's really just the same thing for T-of-N or N-of-N.
-But in like those `Schnorr advanced multi-signature` or `threshold signature` things, there's really a big difference in terms of practicality when it comes to `T-setup`.
+But in like those `Schnorr advanced multisignature` or `threshold signature` things, there's really a big difference in terms of practicality when it comes to `T-setup`.
-Like `MuSig`, the `N of N` case is still pretty simple, whereas in threshold signatures you can do it, but it's a little bit less practical.
+Like `MuSig`, the N-of-N case is still pretty simple, whereas in threshold signatures you can do it, but it's a little bit less practical.
 So as you say, it probably makes only sense for use cases that really need it.
 And if I say it really needed, there's a lot of things you can do with multi signatures already.
 Like even for cases where you think you may want a `threshold signature`.